History of Austria: The Italian question (1859–1860)

 While Austria and the Habsburgs held hegemony over northern Italy, the south was the Kingdom of the Two Sicilies, with the Papal States intervening.
-Italy had been in a turmoil since the Congress of Vienna in 1815, with insurrections starting in 1820 (Carbonari).
+Italy had been in a turmoil since the Congress of Vienna in 1815, with insurrections starting in 1820.
 King Ferdinand II of the Two Sicilies, an absolutist monarch, sought to strengthen his position by a further dynastic alliance with Austria.
-He already had a connection through his second wife, Maria Theresa, granddaughter of the emperor Leopold II This he achieved by marrying his son, Francis II, to Duchess Maria Sophie of Bavaria in February 1859.
+He already had a connection through his second wife, Maria Theresa, granddaughter of the emperor Leopold II.
+This he achieved by marrying his son, Francis II, to Duchess Maria Sophie of Bavaria in February 1859.
 Marie was a younger sister of the Empress Elisabeth of Austria, making Francis brother in law to the Emperor.
 Ferdinand died a few months later in May, and Francis and Maria Sophie ascended the throne.

 In the meantime Austria had fallen into a trap set by the Italian risorgimento.
 Piedmont, jointly ruled with Sardinia had been the site of earlier insurrections.
-This time they formed a secret alliance with France (Patto di Plombières), whose emperor, Napoleon III was a previous Carbonari.
+This time they formed a secret alliance with France (Patto di Plombières) whose emperor Napoleon III was a previous Carbonari.
 Piedmont then proceeded to provoke Vienna with a series of military manoeuvres, successfully triggering an ultimatum to Turin on 23 April.
 Its rejection was followed by an Austrian invasion, and precipitated war with France (Second Italian War of Independence 1859).
 Austria mistakenly expected support and received none, and the country was ill-prepared for war, which went badly.
 The Habsburg rulers in Tuscany and Modena were forced to flee to Vienna.

 In May 1859 Austria suffered a military defeat at the Battle of Varese and in June at Magenta against the combined forces of France and Sardinia.
 The emperor refused to acknowledge the seriousness of the situation which was causing great hardship at home, and took over direct command of the army, though not a professional soldier.
 Later that month a further defeat at Solférino sealed Austria's fate, and the emperor found himself having to accept Napoleon's terms at Villafranca.
 Austria agreed to cede Lombardy, and the rulers of the central Italian states were to be restored.
-However the latter never happened, and the following year in plebiscites, all joined the Kingdom of Sardinia-Piedmont.
-By April 1860 Garibaldi had invaded and quickly subdued Sicily, and by February 1861 the Kingdom of the Two Sicilies ceased to exist, Francis and Maria fled to Austria.
+The latter never happened, and the following year in plebiscites, all joined the Kingdom of Sardinia-Piedmont.
+By April 1860 Garibaldi had invaded and quickly subdued Sicily, and by February 1861 the Kingdom of the Two Sicilies ceased to exist; Francis and Maria fled to Austria.